yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 (x + 1, y + 2, z)

-And now all’s right with the World.
+And now all’s right with the world.
 This should improve the quality of mouse motion, for those that prefer an FPS experience with a keyboard and mouse.
-Or just like to torture yourselves.
+Or just like to torture themselves.

 ## Hardware section

-A recurring problem users face when running modern emulators supporting Vulkan is lack of a way to get helpful feedback if the program crashes.
+A recurring problem users face when running modern emulators that utilize Vulkan is the lack of a way to get helpful feedback if the program crashes.
 Vulkan is very picky.
-Any wrong step in the middle and it will refuse to start, and any Vulkan layer program can cause this, from outdated screen recorders, to mod managers, performance overlays, and even the disaster code motherboard vendors call RGB software.
+Any wrong step in the middle and it will refuse to start, and any Vulkan layer program can cause this.
+Anything from outdated screen recorders, to mod managers, performance overlays, and even the disaster code motherboard vendors call RGB software.
 Of particular nasty interest is the Epic Game Store’s overlay, which is reported to cause severe performance issues.

 To some extent, yuzu can detect these problems and switch to OpenGL to avoid them, but that doesn’t tell the user where the problem is.